 In 2014, Ryoko directed the design work for Source Han Sans, Adobe's first Pan-CJK typeface family composed of seven weights.
 Each Source Han Sans font includes more than 65,000 glyphs to support the scripts used by Simplified Chinese, Traditional Chinese, Japanese and Korean.
 Source Han Sans' moderately modern style makes text clearer and more readable on smaller devices such as tablets and smart phones.

 Source Han Serif, the serif-style counterpart to Source Han Sans, was released in 2017.
-Like Source Han Sans, it is also optimized for screen display, but has a completely different personality that works well for more literary texts, and for graceful, stylish headings.
+Like Source Han Sans, it is also optimised for screen display, but has a completely different personality that works well for more literary texts and for graceful, stylish headings.
 It also works beautifully in print.

 Font families available from Adobe